j-norwood-young/checkbox-fix-post/README.md

 ## Specifying values

-A value of 0 will always be returned if the checkbox is selected, unless you set the property `inverse-value` on the checkbox, in which case that value will be sent.
+Set `inverse-value` as an attribute on the checkbox input.
+If the checkbox is checked, the value will be the value of the checkbox.
+If the checkbox is not checked, the value will be the value of `inverse-value`.
 ```html
 <input type="checkbox" name="checkbox-inverse" value="Blah" inverse-value="Yack">
 ```
+***NOTE - Breaking Change***
+Pre-version 1.0.0, a value of 0 will always be returned if the checkbox is selected, unless you set the property `inverse-value` on the checkbox, in which case that value will be sent.
+Post v1.0.0, unless `inverse-value` is set, the checkbox will act as a normal checkbox.
+If you want to send a value of 0, you must set `inverse-value` to 0.

 ## Using as a library